 (Which was still better than the Rolling Stones' Voodoo Lounge, whose most memorable moment was getting to watch one of the band have a wee-wee.
-I'm not joking.
-Head to 1:30 in this trailer.)
+I'm not joking.)

-And with that, it's off to enjoy the Jubilee extended bank holiday in true British style - with cynicism and the anticipation of grey skies and rain.
-Still, in the name of Culture and Tradition, please, rise for the funeral dirge that is the National Anthem.
+And with that, in the name of Culture and Tradition, please, rise for the funeral dirge that is the National Anthem.
 The newly modernised version, of course.

 God save our gracious queen

 God save our noble queen